About Hospital Homebound

 Medical reasons include accidents, surgery, mononucleosis, infections, diseases, cancer

-4) How long must a student be ill before he/she can be referred?
+4) How long must a student be ill before they can be referred?

 A Hospital Homebound student can be referred if the student is expected to be absent for five